Data centre industry in India: Kolkata

-Kolkata is the only data centre hub in the East India region with total capacity of 5 MW and 0.07 million sq ft with a market share of 1%.
-Major players are Sify and STT.
-Sify has a data centre of 2 MW with 350 rack space.
+Kolkata is the only data centre hub in the East India and second biggest in Indian subcontinent region with a total capacity of 67 MW and 1.2 million sq ft with a significant market share.
+Major players are NTT(40MW), Sify and STT.
+STT has a data centre of 34 MW.

 Multiple data centre projects are under construction.
-As of 2021, Kolkata comes second in terms of land earmarked for data centres with 195 acres in its forey.
+As of 2021, Kolkata comes second in terms of land earmarked for data centres, with 195 acres in its foray.
 Reliance Jio has acquired a 40-acre plot for a data centre.
 The Adani Enterprise has taken a 51.8 acre plot in the Silicon Valley Hub, New Town to build a hyperscale data centre with ₹10,000 crore investment.

 Also Bharti Airtel Nxtra Data, has acquired plot to build a hyper-scale data centre of 25 MW (150,000 sq ft) in Kolkata with an investment of ₹600 crore, which is under construction as of 2022.

 Hiranandani Group is also planning six data centres at Hind Motor, Uttarpara, West Bengal.
-The group acquired 100 plot at Uttarpara, Hooghly to setup six data centres (total 250MW) with an investment of 8,500 crore.
+The group acquired a 100-acre plot at Uttarpara, Hooghly, to set up six data centres (total 250 MW) with an investment of 8,500 crore.